isaac-udy/Enro/docs/installing-enro.md

 A Navigation Container is a ViewGroup or Composable that maintains a backstack and displays the active Navigation Destination for that backstack.
 If you're familiar with Fragments, think of it as the `FrameLayout` that holds the Fragments.
 If you're more familiar with Compose, think of it as a `Box` that holds some child content (the active destination).
 For more information, please see the [Navigation Container documentation](./navigation-containers.md).

+### Adding a Navigation Container for Fragments and Composables
+If your application has Navigation Destinations that are a mix of Fragments and Composables, your top level Navigation Container should be a View based Navigation Container, as this will accept both Fragment and Composable destinations.

 <details markdown="block">
   <summary>
-    Adding a Navigation Container for Fragments and Composables
+    Show step-by-step guide
   </summary>
-  {: .text-gamma }
-If your application has Navigation Destinations that are a mix of Fragments and Composables, your top level Navigation Container should be a View based Navigation Container, as this will accept both Fragment and Composable destinations.

 **0. An Activity without a Navigation Container**
 ```kotlin